-This full seven-hour Body Mapping course for violinists and violists will teach musicians how to move according to the true anatomical design of the body when they make music in order to overcome and prevent limitation, pain and injury.
+This full seven-hour Body Mapping course will teach musicians how to move according to the true anatomical design of the body when they make music in order to overcome and prevent limitation, pain and injury.
 The course is interactive lecture style with many opportunities to uncover mismappings and to try on new movement patterns at the instrument.

 yoga mat or carpet for floor work

 pair of socks

 heavy, small item such as roll of coins, paperweight, can of beans or bean bagNovember 1: Class 1 (1 hour)

 This first segment of the WEM course is an introduction to Body Mapping principles that looks at the importance of retraining the senses and awareness in constructive rest in order to learn to move more freely.
 Some introductory mapping of the head-spine relationship and how that changes your approach to your instrument will be included.